davidnewcomb/jquery-imgbox/README.md

 `wrapIfInvalid`	| *Boolean*		| `false`				| Wrap `img` even if no coordinates `retryInterval`	| *Number*		| `1000`				| If `img.src` has not loaded retry redraw in milliseconds.

+As a minimum you must specify at least one of `markClass` or `markStyle`.

 ## License